Tony Hopper: "The support has been humbling. It really makes me proud to be Cumbrian"

 Their focus, too, is their sons, and the Hoppers, who have been married 12 years, received advice from thebefore sitting them down to explain something of their dad's condition.
 They have been able to tell Daniel - the oldest, and the spit of a young Tony - a little more than the others, and he has been reading all the messages on the gofundme page.
 "With Adam and Jack," Sue adds, "we've said Daddy's got a sore hand, and because he's got a weak arm he can't go to work any more.
 Then his arm's going to get worse, then his other arm will.
 They understand that.
 So there's no worry."

 They are stunned that the volume of donations has already made their Disneyland dream achievable; they plan to go for two weeks in the summer, and are thinking of other, "spontaneous" family experiences.
-A trip tois next on the agenda while they also plan to involve their boys in fun activities which will help raise money for the Motor Neurone Disease Association.
+A trip to Chester Zoo is next on the agenda while they also plan to involve their boys in fun activities which will help raise money for the Motor Neurone Disease Association.

 "What has been a positive is the fact the kids are now excited," Sue says.
 "We're saying to them, you can do anything, what do you want to do?
 That's every kid's dream, isn't it?
 All those people who have donated have made that possible."

 Jack, Adam and Daniel, meanwhile, will be mascots at Carlisle United's game against Portsmouth next weekend, when they will lead the Blues out with 'Hopper' and their respective ages on their shirts.
 Tony will be guest of honour and freely admits some tearful moments are likely when he walks out of the tunnel and greets the crowd.

 The family, though, appreciate how United have reached out to them, and while they have been invited to sit in the directors' box, they say they would prefer to sit in the family stand, surrounded by many of their nearest and dearest.